 With A Fluid Isolation System

-A fluid isolation system is similar; but instead of using a rubber ring; it relies on a thick silicone fluid.
-Similar to the viscous clutches used in; radiator fans and (AWD) center differentials.
+A fluid isolation system is similar.
+But, instead of using a rubber ring, it relies on a thick silicone fluid.
+Similar to the viscous clutches, used in radiator fans and (AWD) center differentials.

-What Is The Most Common Failure
+What Is The Most Common, Harmonic Balancer Failure

 The rubber isolation ring deteriorates completely.
-As a result, the pulley completely dislodges from the center portion of the balancer.
+As a result, the pulley completely dislodges, from the center portion of the balancer.

-Heat Seems To Be The Biggest Cause Of Failures
+Heat, Seems To Be The Biggest Cause Of Failures

-Usually A Problem With The Harmonic Balancer Will Produce; A Few Failure Warning Signs:
+Usually A Problem With The Harmonic Balancer, Will Produce A Few Failure Warning Signs:

-Worn Seal Surface Causing Leaks
+Worn Seal Surface, Causing Leaks

-Heat and engine vibration can cause the seal to become; hard and loose its sealing ability.
-As a result, allowing residual engine crankcase pressure; to force oil past the seal and out from the engine.
-Because the seal rides against the inner hub of the balancer; it can cause grooves in the seal surface.
+Heat and engine vibration, can cause the seal to become hard and loose its sealing ability.
+As a result, allowing residual engine crankcase pressure, to force oil past the seal and out from the engine.
+Because the seal rides against the inner hub of the balancer, it can cause grooves in the seal surface.

 Misaligned Timing Marks

-Another symptom of a potential problem with the harmonic balancer is; misaligned timing marks.
+Another symptom of a potential problem with the harmonic balancer, is misaligned timing marks.
 If the layers separate or slip, the timing marks can shift.
-This will make it difficult; if not impossible to properly time the engine with a timing light.
+This will make it, difficult if not impossible, to properly time the engine, with a timing light.

-If a damper is no longer able to absorb crankshaft vibration; the destructive forces will start to; attack the transmission.
-The vibrations could damage the; input shaft, bearings, planetary gears and more.
+If a damper is no longer able to absorb crankshaft vibration, the destructive forces will start to, attack the transmission.
+The vibrations could damage, the input shaft, bearings, planetary gears and more.

-Stripped And Or Damaged Damper Bolt Or Threads
+Stripped And Or Damaged, Damper Bolt Or Threads

-Alternator And Or Power Steering Pump Failure
+Alternator And Or Power Steering, Pump Failure

 A Squeaking Noise You Just Can’t Diagnosis

-So, a loose or damaged damper can make a squeaking noise as it rotates.
+So, a loose or damaged damper, can make a squeaking noise as it rotates.

-Elongation Damage Of The Damper And Or Crankshaft Keyway
+Elongation Damage Of The Damper And Or, Crankshaft Keyway

 Removal Errors ( Use The Correct Tools )

-So, always use the correct procedure and tools to; pull the damper from the engine.
-To replace the timing belt on most vehicles the damper has to come off.
-The most important thing to remember is; never put pressure on the outer ring with a hammer.
+So, always use the correct procedure and tools, to pull the damper from the engine.
+To replace the timing belt on most vehicles, the damper has to come off.
+The most important thing to remember, is never put pressure on the outer ring with a hammer.

-Installation Errors ( Use The Correct Tools )
+Install Errors ( Use The Correct Tools )

 Installing The Wrong Belt

-So, a simple way to think of the harmonic balancer is like a massive stress reliever.
-Because, it absorbs the violent torsion of the modern-day engine.
+So, a simple way to think of the harmonic balancer, is like a massive stress reliever.
+Because, it absorbs the violent torsion of the modern day engine.